Financial Economics Major

 Why Study Financial Economics at E-town?

-Our Financial Economics program in Pennsylvania provides an ideal environment for your education.
+Our Financial Economics program provides an ideal environment for your education.
 At E-town, we strive to keep up with the latest changes in the industry and provide experiences for our students that best prepare them for professional life after graduation.
 When you study at E-town, you receive high-level classroom training, real-world application of your skills, and the ability to build strong connections with our professional network.

 Financial Economics is Cutting Edge

 Recent growth in computing power and data availability has been accompanied by rising demand for economics and finance graduates with a strong quantitative background and ability to conduct data analysis.
 Our Financial Economics program will equip you with advanced quantitative skills and knowledge of data analysis packages.

 We Offer a Robust Curriculum of Financial Economics Courses

 The curriculum for the Financial Economics major includes foundational courses in economics, finance, statistics, data and math, followed by upper level courses in economics and finance.
 Here’s a sampling:

 - BA 320 - Introduction to Data Analytics in Business